It seems like the whole world is excited to watch the 2017 TV adaptation of Margaret Atwood’s dystopian classic, ‘The Handmaid’s Tale’.

 The series will stream on Hulu in the U.S., but Aussies will have to wait a little while to view the series free and legally.

-The entire series will be available to stream via SBS On Demand.
+The entire series will be available to stream via SBS On Demand from Thursday, 6 July 2017.
 Aussies have been raving about the content range and quality on SBS On Demand for a while, and the series will be easily accessible across several devices, with the newly-added Chromecast functionality now available on Android.
 TSBS Director of Television and Online Content, Marshall Heald, said that SBS’s offering would be “available to stream anytime, anywhere and absolutely free”.

 MGM’s President of Worldwide Television Distribution and Acquisitions, Chris Ottinger, spoke about the choice to stream ‘The Handmaid’s Tale’ exclusively – “’The Handmaid’s Tale’ has garnered worldwide attention and critical acclaim, sparking conversation that has led to a high demand for the series.
 With a commitment to quality and handpicked content, unquestionably, there is no better home for the series in Australia than SBS On Demand”.

 Check out the trailer, if you haven’t already.